twilio/twilio-csharp/README.md

 ## Installation

-## Adding Twilio libraries to your .NET project

 The best and easiest way to add the Twilio libraries to your .NET project is to use the NuGet package manager.

 ### With Visual Studio IDE